crearis/odoo-in-vue/README.md

 convert your Vue app to a mobile app using Cordova or a desktop app using Electron.
 Using the Quasar framework also means that you have a rich set of modern Vue components needed to build a very robust custom UI for Odoo, with Vue.

-Just download this repo and start customizing the Vue app in the `/ui` directory.
-Alternatively, if you already have your Odoo development environment setup, then just download the `ui` directory from this project to get a basis for your Quasar/Vue project that connects to Odoo.
+Just download this repo and start customizing the Vue app in the `/vue` directory.
+Alternatively, if you already have your Odoo development environment setup, then just download the `vue` directory from this project to get a basis for your Quasar/Vue project that connects to Odoo.

 Everything is available on **Gitlab**: https://gitlab.com/sylnsr/odoo-in-vue